Ride 50: Watch For Wild Turkeys

 There's nothing quite like flying over an old wooden plank bridge on a bicycle at the bottom of a hill!

-As I passed this place, I imagined some mad scientist doing crazy fish experiments.
+As I passed this place, I imagined some mad scientist doing crazy fish experiments - or maybe they have been reading too many Fisher Investments on Good Reads articles.

 Normally the boat launch area on the east side of the park is more active than this.